Mowpey/ICT_Proficiency/README.md

 # ICT Proficiency System

 ## Description
 A web system built with Flask and Bootstrap for managing applicant records.
-This application allows users to create, read, update, and delete applicant records.
+This application have admin that could create, read, update, and delete applicant records.

 ## Table of Contents
 1. [Installation](#installation)